Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 1080 should be 67% faster than the GeForce GTX 1060 3GB overall, because of its greater data rate. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 1080 should perform much faster than the GeForce GTX 1060 3GB in general. (explain)

-Texel RateThe GeForce GTX 1080 is quite a bit (approximately 137%) more effective at texture filtering than the GeForce GTX 1060 3GB. (explain)
+Texel RateThe GeForce GTX 1080 should be a lot (about 137%) more effective at anisotropic filtering than the GeForce GTX 1060 3GB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 1080 is the winner, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 1080 is superior to the GeForce GTX 1060 3GB, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison